-Summary: The Manufacturing Compliance Coordinator II leads the tracking, coordination, and closure of Manufacturing CAPAs, change controls and deviations, and assists in supporting the timely release and disposition of batches and other post-execution activities.
+Summary: The Manufacturing Compliance Coordinator II assists with the tracking, coordination, and closure of Manufacturing CAPAs, change controls and deviations, and assists in supporting the timely release and disposition of batches and other post-execution activities.

 Responsible for participating in the following activities within the Manufacturing Support Services function: